-Emily is a harpist, vocalist, violinist and loop artist based in Launceston, Tasmania.
+Emily is a harpist, vocalist, violinist and electronic loop artist based in Launceston, Tasmania.

 Emily is passionate about performance and the harp lends itself to this with its dramatic appearance and captivating sound.
 Emily has a unique and engaging performance style which is far from traditional.

 Emily relishes any opportunity to depart from the type of music audiences expect to hear from a harp.
 With the use of her loopstation, Emily is able to combine harp, vocals, violin, percussion and pedal effects into her solo performance creating a complex, multi-layered sound.
 She is also able to present the harp as a solo acoustic instrument for a traditional sound when the occasion requires it.